Kikres/Squares/README.md

-This project is a web application that dynamically generates squares with random colors upon each button click.
+This project is a web application that dynamically generates blocks with random colors upon each button click in a square formation.
 It is built with React.js on the frontend and a .NET/C# API for the backend.
 The position and color of each square are stored in a JSON file, allowing the layout to persist across page reloads.

 ## Technologies Used